dnsimple/dnsimple-support/content/articles/faq-ssl-certificates.markdown

     The green bar in the browser is displayed only if you purchase an _extended-validation_ (EV) certificate.
 We currently do not sell EV certificates.

     We currently only sell DV certificates.
 These are less expensive than EV certificates and offer the same cryptographic level of security.
-If you still need/want to purchase an EV certificate we provide some recommendation at [this page](/articles/can-ev-ssl-certificates).
+If you still need/want to purchase an EV certificate, we provide some recommendation at [this page](/articles/can-ev-ssl-certificates).
 </div>